JasonThon/lightflus/README.md

 Lightflus is powered by [Deno](https://github.com/denoland/deno) and implemented in Rust which can ensure memory safe and real-time performance.
 We embed `v8` engine into Lightflus engine with minimum dependencies makes it light and fast; With the help of `Deno`, you can run `Typescript` user-defined functions or `WebAssembly` encoded bytes code (for better performance) in Lightflus with stream-like API;

+## Document
+You can read the [document](https://humorous-bream-e48.notion.site/Lightflus-Document-217eedc73610413ba2a4f0c374d66c77) for more details about Lightflus

 ## Preparation

 1. Install Rust environment: